 - Large stovetop pot

-How to Store Rice Krispie Treats
+Biscoff Rice Krispie Treats

 - 8 cups of Rice Krispies Cereal

-- 10-ounce Bag of Small Marshmallows
+- 10 ounces Bag of Small Marshmallows

-- 6 Tbsp of Butter
+- 6 tablespoon of Butter

 - In a pan with sides, put a parchment paper.
 Scoop out the Rice Krispies mixture onto the parchment paper.
 Using another parchment paper, press the Rice Krispies mixture firmly until flattened.
 Allow the Rice Krispies to cool.

-- Holding the parchment paper on the bottom of the Rice Krispies treats, lift unto a solid cutting surface.
+- Holding the parchment paper on the bottom of the Rice Krispies treats, lift onto a solid cutting surface.
 Cut the Rice Krispie treats into any size you want.

 - Nut butter can be substituted for Biscoff Lotus spread.